Chantel Jeffries Sizzles In An Orange Bikini On Instagram

 Chantel also shared a glimpse of her ensemble from the Day 2 of Coachella Festival wherein she was seen donning a yellow halterneck-style crop top which she paired with a matching skirt and a printed jacket.
 She wore her hair down, opted for minimal makeup, and accessorized with a few rings and two sparkly clips in her hair.

-According to an article by Billboard, when Chantel started modeling, she never thought of becoming a club-hopping DJ but fell into the world of music accidentally after she her personal SoundCloud playlists gained traction and she started receiving offers by different clubs.
+According to an article by Billboard, when Chantel started modeling, she never thought of becoming a club-hopping DJ but fell into the world of music accidentally after her personal SoundCloud playlists gained traction and she started receiving offers by different clubs.
 Regarding her experience, she said the following.

 “[Upon getting offers], I said, ‘Yes, I’ll DJ,’ and I didn’t know how to DJ.
 [But] I just was like, ‘You know, I’m going to do this.
 Throw me in, sink or swim, I’m just going to see what happens.’
 From there, it went well, and I just kept going.”